Cross-domain Multi-step Thinking: Zero-shot Fine-grained Traffic Sign Recognition in the Wild: Experiments

 \subsection{Experimental Results}

 Table~\ref{tab2} shows the Top-$k$ fine-grained TSR performance compared with the state-of-the-art methods.
-We performed evaluations of the three benchmarks and two real-world datasets to validate the effectiveness of the proposed method.
-As shown in Table~\ref{tab2}, all comparison methods have limited accuracy without training data, reflecting the difficulty of fine-grained TSR in the wild.
-Meanwhile, the recognition performance of methods such as Li et al.~\cite{li2018real} and Zheng et al. (ViT-L)~\cite{zheng2022evaluation} show significant performance differences on datasets from different countries, highlighting that these methods struggle with cross-country TSR when there is a lack of training data.
-The Top-$1$ and Top-$3$ accuracies of the proposed method outperform the comparison methods on all the five datasets with significant improvements compared to the hand-craft features (Song et al.~\cite{yucong2021traffic}, Ren et al.~\cite{ren2009general}), the CNN-based (Gan et al.~\cite{gan2023zero}, DenseNet-121~\cite{huang2017densely}, EfficientNet-B0~\cite{tan2019efficientnet}, Li et al.~\cite{li2018real}), and Transformer-based (Zheng et al. (ViT-L)~\cite{zheng2022evaluation}, Luo et al.~\cite{luo2023pre}) TSR methods, proving the effectiveness of our {\textit{think twice before recognizing} strategy.
-We also compare the fine-grained TSR performance with advanced transformer architectures (MobileViT~\cite{mehta2021mobilevit}, Swin-Transformer V2~\cite{liu2022swin}, MAE~\cite{he2022masked}, DeiT~\cite{touvron2021training}, CLIP (ViT-B/32)~\cite{radford2021learning}, EVA-02~\cite{fang2023eva}).
-Our approach similarly shows promising performance.
-Especially, our LMM-based method is substantially ahead in Top-1 recognition accuracy for all datasets compared to the compared methods, which shows the superior ability of our strategy for fine-grained TSR.
-Note that all the experimental results are based on the average of five trials to verify the recognition stability of the proposed method.
+We evaluated and validated the proposed method on the three benchmarks and two real-world datasets.
+As shown in Table~\ref{tab2}, all comparison methods exhibited limited accuracy, reflecting the difficulty of zero-shot fine-grained TSR in the wild.
+In addition, the recognition performance of the methods of Li et al.~\cite{li2018real} and Zheng et al. (ViT-L)~\cite{zheng2022evaluation} exhibit significant performance differences on datasets from different countries, highlighting that these methods struggle with cross-country TSR in the absence of training data.
+The Top-$1$ and Top-$3$ accuracies of the proposed method exceed those of the comparison methods on the five datasets with significant improvements compared with the hand-craft feature-based (Song et al.~\cite{yucong2021traffic}, Ren et al.~\cite{ren2009general}), the CNN-based (Gan et al.~\cite{gan2023zero}, DenseNet-121~\cite{huang2017densely}, EfficientNet-B0~\cite{tan2019efficientnet}, Li et al.~\cite{li2018real}), and Transformer-based (Zheng et al. (ViT-L)~\cite{zheng2022evaluation}, Luo et al.~\cite{luo2023pre}) TSR methods, proving the effectiveness of the proposed CdMT framework.
+We also compare the fine-grained TSR performance of the proposed method with that of advanced transformer architectures (MobileViT~\cite{mehta2021mobilevit}, Swin-Transformer V2~\cite{liu2022swin}, MAE~\cite{he2022masked}, DeiT~\cite{touvron2021training}, CLIP (ViT-B/32)~\cite{radford2021learning}, EVA-02~\cite{fang2023eva}), and cross-domain models (CoOp~\cite{zhou2022learning}, MaPLe~\cite{khattak2023maple}, and CLIP-Adapter~\cite{gao2024clip}).
+The proposed approach similarly demonstrates promising performance.
+In addition, CdMT-enhanced models, including CdMT-Gpt-4v and CdMT-Gpt-4o, exhibit superior performance over baseline LMMs.
+CdMT-Gpt-4v achieves second-best results across multiple evaluation metrics, whereas CdMT-Gpt-4o consistently leads in terms of Top-1 recognition accuracy on all datasets.
+This substantial improvement over models such as Gpt-4v and Gpt-4o without CdMT illustrates the ability of the proposed framework to enhance existing LLMs for effective fine-grained TSR.
+The stability and robustness of the proposed CdMT integration are further evident in the ability of CdMT to maintain high recognition rates across various datasets despite the challenges of cross-country variability in TSR.
+These results emphasize the potential of our approach in leveraging LMMs for sophisticated and precise TSR applications.
+Furthermore, the latest open-source models, such as LLaVA-NeXT and VITA-1.5, are significantly enhanced by applying the proposed CdMT framework.
+The CdMT-LLaVA-NeXT and CdMT-VITA-1.5 models demonstrate marked improvements in accuracy across several datasets compared with their original versions.
+This indicates that the proposed approach not only reinforces closed-source models but also substantially augments the capabilities of open-source models, demonstrating the flexibility and adaptability of the proposed CdMT approach across different types of model architectures.
+Note that all experimental results are based on the average of five trials to verify the recognition stability of the proposed method.